Say It Like You Feel It: Singles

-"Matches" was released on March 3, 2017 as the lead single from the album.
+"Matches" was released on March 3, 2017, as the lead single from the album.
 According to JP Makhlouf, the song is considered "relatable" and "nostalgic".
 The song peaked at number 38 on the Hot Dance/Electronic Songs chart.

-"All My Love" was released on July 7, 2017 as the second single from the album.
+"All My Love" was released on July 7, 2017, as the second single from the album.
 The song peaked at number 23 on the Hot Dance/Electronic Songs chart.
 The song reached number 74 on the Billboard Hot Dance/Electronic Songs year-end chart in 2017.
 The music video was released on October 5, 2017.

-"Belong" was released on December 15, 2017 as the third single from the album.
+"Belong" was released on December 15, 2017, as the third single from the album.
 The music video was released that same day.

-"Jewel" was released on February 14, 2018 as the fourth single from the album.
+"Jewel" was released on February 14, 2018, as the fourth single from the album.
 The song peaked at number 35 on the Hot Dance/Electronic Songs chart.

-"Finest Hour" was released on April 12, 2018 as the fifth single from the album.
+"Finest Hour" was released on April 12, 2018, as the fifth single from the album.
 The song peaked at number 14 on the Hot Dance/Electronic Songs chart.
 It was serviced to dance radio on April 17.
 The song reached number 35 on the Billboard Hot Dance/Electronic Songs year-end chart in 2018.
-On January 2020, the song was certified gold in the US.
+In January 2020, the song was certified gold in the US.

-"Call You" was released on November 30, 2018 as the sixth single from the album.
+"Call You" was released on November 30, 2018, as the sixth single from the album.
 The song peaked at number eight on the Dance/Mix Show Airplay chart.
 The song reached number 29 on the Billboard Dance/Mix Show Airplay year-end chart in 2019.

-"Mean It" was released on January 24, 2020 as the seventh single from the album.
+"Mean It" was released on January 24, 2020, as the seventh single from the album.
 The song peaked at number four on the Dance/Mix Show Airplay chart.
 The song reached number 48 on the Billboard Dance/Mix Show Airplay year-end chart in 2020.

-"Gasoline" was released on May 15, 2020 as the eighth single from the album.
+"Gasoline" was released on May 15, 2020, as the eighth single from the album.
 The song peaked at number 36 on the Hot Dance/Electronic Songs chart.
 The song reached number 40 on the Billboard Dance/Mix Show Airplay year-end chart in 2020.

-"Love You Now" was released on October 9, 2020 as the ninth single from the album.
+"Love You Now" was released on October 9, 2020, as the ninth single from the album.
 The song peaked at number 45 on the Hot Dance/Electronic Songs chart.

-"Too Late" was released on February 12, 2021 as the tenth single from the album.
+"Too Late" was released on February 12, 2021, as the tenth single from the album.
 The song peaked at number 14 on the Hot Dance/Electronic Songs chart.
 The song reached number 68 on the Billboard Hot Dance/Electronic Songs year-end chart in 2021.

-"Ride or Die" was released on April 23, 2021 as the eleventh and final single from the album.
+"Ride or Die" was released on April 23, 2021, as the eleventh and final single from the album.
 The song peaked at number 29 on the Hot Dance/Electronic Songs chart.

 "42" peaked at number 41 on the Hot Dance/Electronic Songs chart despite not being released as a single.